bscotch/stitch/CONTRIBUTING.md

 ### Developing Stitch

-This repo uses [Turborepo](https://turbo.build/) and [pnpm](https://pnpm.io/) for handling builds, both of which accept "filters" to limit operations to a subset of projects, and both of which understand the relationships between projects so that things happen in the right order.
+This repo uses [pnpm](https://pnpm.io/) for handling builds, both of which accept "filters" to limit operations to a subset of projects, and both of which understand the relationships between projects so that things happen in the right order.

 > 📝 While you *can* open the repo root in your IDE to work on Stitch projects, you'll tend to get better tooling results by opening project folders in separate IDE windows!